smashgg/developer-portal/docs/widgets/registration.md

 ---

 You may embed registration for a tournament on your own site!
-This is available from the Registration Settings page in tournament admin:
+The embed code is available from the Registration Settings page in tournament admin:

 ![image](https://imgur.com/oibRO0w.png)

-It should look like this:
+The copy+paste from registration settings will look like this:
 ```html
 <div style="width:500px;">
       <iframe src="https://smash.gg/tournament/${tournamentSlug}/register/embed"